 It can be to increase the sales volume (sales manager, or sales rep position), to improve the production processes (process manager, system analyst), to lift the profits (CTO, company management, accountant), to make your boss feel good and productive (secretary, administrative and office assistant), or it can be something completely different.

-Companies typically want to hire people who are truly interested in their business, and know a thing or two about their industry.
+Companies typically want to hire people who are truly interested in their business, and know a thing or two about the industry.

 Check the latest industry news before you go for your final interview, and learn more about the product portfolio of the company.
-Check their own news and successes (their social media accounts and their website will help you to find more about them).
+Check their own news and successes (their social media accounts and their website will help you to find more information).

 Once again, your attitude matters the most.
 Show them that you care, and do your best to stay on the top of the game–with your knowledge and skills.

 You won’t compete with many other job seekers in the final interview–that’s a good news.